qbiomaster/Imaging-Biological-Systems/InLab-Data-analysis/InLab-Data.md

 - PSF
 - what are the metadata ?

-You will find three image files in the Github repository
+You will find three image files in the Github repository  \InLab-Data-analysis\Data\

 - a widefield image of a calibration grid => measure the pixel size, in the sample plane, of a given setup.
 - a stack of images of a cell expressing nuclear pores fused to GFP.
-Channel = GFP, time stack = 100 frames.
 - a stack of images of the same cell, acquired in DNA-PAINT (SMLM).
 Channel = cy3b, time stack = 2000 frames.
+- there are also 2 txt files, that contain the metada of the image files.